-After sorting the CIMS peaks in descending mass order, species from the αpin-test scheme were assigned to their respective mass-spectrum peaks based on their atomic composition.
-This allows assembly of the chemical and physical change terms for each peak in the mass spectrum (examples can be found in the SI - section "Exemplary solution of equation 2").
+After sorting the CIMS peaks in descending mass order, species from the α pin-test scheme were assigned to their respective mass spectrum peaks based on their atomic composition.
+This allows assembly of the chemical and physical change terms for each peak in the mass spectrum (examples can be found in the Supplement - section "Exemplary solution of equ.
+(2)").

-- 3) MCM simulations of α -pinene oxidation were conducted to provide an estimate of the peroxy radical isomeric distribution of species not covered by the α pin-test scheme in addition to estimates of the concentrations for NO •, HO2• and the Σ RO2• (since these quantities were not measured in this example). - 4) The equations were solved after providing an estimate of the relative magnitude of the individual reaction types' rate coefficients.
+3. MCM simulations of α -pinene oxidation were conducted to provide an estimate of the peroxy radical isomeric distribution of species not covered by the α pintest scheme, in addition to estimates of the concentrations for NO•, HO2• and Σ RO2• (since these quantities were not measured in this example).
+4. The equations were solved after providing an estimate of the relative magnitudes of the individual reaction types' rate coefficients.
 The relative values applied were provided as an input.

-3 Results & Discussion
+3 Results and discussion

-3.1 Reproduction of k-rates from known scheme
+3.1 Reproduction of k rates from a known scheme

-The reproduction of rate coefficients from the αpin-test scheme are summarized in Fig. 3 as well as in SI Figs. S4-S7.
-The deviation from the αpin-test scheme rate coefficients is below 0.2 % for all rate coefficients except for accretion products which show a maximum error of 0.57% and a mean absolute error of 0.05%.
+The reproduction of rate coefficients from the α pin-test scheme is summarised in Fig. 3 and Figs. S4-S7.
+The deviation from the α pin-test scheme rate coefficients is below 0.2 % for all rate coefficients except for accretion products, which show a maximum error of 0.57 % and a mean absolute error of 0.05 %.

-Based on the choice of relative magnitude of the individual rate coefficients, the contribution of a single reaction to the sum of chemical changes can be determined.
-An example is given in the SI (see section "Setting up equ (2) for mass peak 214:").
-As the contribution reduces, the dependence on the choice of relative rate coefficient increases.
-For example, reaction channel A contributes to 99% of the chemical changes of an observed product and reaction channel B contributes 1%.
-When doubling the contribution of reaction B, its rate roughly doubles but the rate of A remains almost the same (changing by roughly 1%).
-Accordingly, the colour code in Fig 3 can be interpreted as a sensitivity parameter.
+Based on the choice of the relative magnitude of the individual rate coefficients, the contribution of a single reaction to the sum of the chemical changes can be determined.
+An example is given in the Supplement (see section "Setting up equ (2) for mass peak 214").
+As the contribution decreases, the dependence on the choice of relative rate coefficient increases.
+For example, reaction channel A contributes 99 % of the chemical changes in an observed product, and reaction

-Figure 3: RO2 radicals (names are given by the abscissa) react at a rate (denoted on the lower ordinate) to form RONO2 (downward facing triangle), alkyl species (upward facing triangles), fragmentation species (plus) and alkoxy radicals (crosses).
+Figure 3.
+RO_2 radicals (names are given by the abscissa) react at a rate (denoted as the lower ordinate) to form $RONO_2$ (downward-facing triangle), alkyl species (upward-facing triangles), fragmentation species (plus) and alkoxy radicals (crosses).
 The sum of the individual reaction channel's rates is shown by a circle.
-The precision of rate coefficient recovery from the (simulated) mass spectrum is shown on the upper ordinate.
-The colour code denotes the calculated contribution of the reaction to the change (by means of chemical reactions) in CIMS mass peak concentration.
+The precision of rate coefficient recovery from the (simulated) mass spectrum is shown as the upper ordinate.
+The colour code denotes the calculated contribution of the reaction to the change (by means of chemical reactions) in the CIMS mass peak concentration.